HamedSiasi/CoapSoftRadio/README.md

 # example-mbedos-blinky

-simple example program to blink an LED on an mbed board with mbed OS
+Simple example program to blink an LED on an mbed-enabled board with mbed OS.

 # Your first application